winitzki/chymyst-book/chymyst-core.md

 ## Reaction sites

-Writing a reaction site (RS) will at once activate molecules and reactions.
+Creating a reaction site (RS) is the way to define some molecules and reactions jointly.
-Until an RS is written, molecules cannot be emitted, and no reactions will start.

-Reaction sites are written with the `site` method:
+Reaction sites are created with the `site()` call:

 ```scala
 site(reaction1, reaction2, reaction3, ...)